k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: chaotics/unaligned getting alignment penalty for healing or curing their pets via spell
 - Fix: pudding conveyances in monster lookup
+- Fix: trees were unaffected by fire from explosions